ShikoteiCoding/finexplore/src/trading/README.md

     - Should serve a web page
     - Add a "vis" mode and "RT" mode to the backtest class

+## Fix
+- Temporal Aggregation has one day shift for some reason ?

 # Installation
 - Virtual Environment Setup
     - Create a virtual env in a separate directory